About the Highlands

 Once a part of unincorporated Arapahoe County, Highlands 460 became part of the City of Centennial, Colorado in November, 2000.
 Our neighborhood consists of 864 single family residences and is governed by Covenants administered by the Covenant Review Committee (email firstname.lastname@example.org) and Highlands 460 Civic Association.
 All homeowners are members of the association; dues are voluntary.

-The Association is run entirely by volunteers in the community and sponsors many activities, in addition to enforcing the covenants.
+The Association is run entirely by volunteers in the community and sponsors many activities.
+The Covenant Review Committee educates and enforces the covenants or involves the City of Centennial as appropriate.
 There’s a July 4th Parade, Ice Cream Social, a Neighborhood Picnic, Community Garage Sale, Large Item Pickup, and Fall Clean Up Day.
 Check out the calendar section of this website to see what’s coming up.
-There is also an informal neighborhood playgroup -(email firstname.lastname@example.org to join).
-Our preferred trash collection company is ProDisposal.
+There is also an informal neighborhood playgroup -(email email@example.com to join).

 Monthly Board meetings are the first Wednesday of the month, held at 7:00 at Metrum Community Credit Union, 6980 S Holly Circle.
 All residents are invited to participate.
 The annual Homeowners Meeting is the first Wednesday in February, also at 7:00 at Metrum.
 Recent Minutes of the meetings are online, as well as financial reports.

 The monthly Highlands Highlights newsletter is put together by Colorado Lasertype, with articles contributed by H460 volunteers, and sent to all homes.